Hisanori Fujita

 Hisanori Fujita (藤田 尚徳, Fujita Hisanori) was a Japanese admiral in the Imperial Japanese Navy, court official and Shinto priest.
-After retiring from active service, he served as Chief Priest of Meiji Shrine and the Grand Chamberlain to Emperor Shōwa during World War II.
+After retiring from active service, he served as Chief Priest of Meiji Shrine and the Grand Chamberlain to emperor Hirohito during World War II.

 Biography

 Fujita was born in Aichi Prefecture, where his father, a former samurai from Tsugaru Domain, served as a school principal.
 He attended the 29th class of the Imperial Japanese Naval Academy in 1901, graduating 15th of 115 cadets.
 One of his classmates was the future Prime Minister of Japan Mitsumasa Yonai.

 Fujita graduated from the Naval Staff College in 1908, and in December 1911 was assigned to serve on the battleship Shikishima.

 In February 1915, during World War I, Fujita was sent as a naval attaché to England, and was promoted to commander while still assigned to the Japanese embassy in London in 1916.
 After his return to Japan in October 1917, he became executive officer on the battleship Settsu for a one-month period in December 1917.
 Subsequently he held a number of shore assignments to the end of 1920.